haskellfoundation/haskellfoundation.github.io/podcast/16/index.markdown

 recorded:
 published:
 ---
-Oskar Wickström is interviewed by Alejandro and Joachim Breitner, he will tell us a little bit about property based testing Haskell code but also applying these ideas to the testing of complete systems.
-A little bit about interfacing Haskell to other languages and even your web browser and what it's like to learn Rust as a Haskell programmer.
+Oskar Wickström is interviewed by Wouter Swierstra and Alejandro Serrano, he will tell us a little bit about property-based testing (PBT) Haskell code but also applying these ideas to the testing of complete systems.
+He will say a little bit about interfacing Haskell to other languages and even with your web browser and what it's like to learn Rust as a Haskell programmer.